 Re: Hamilton Center Annual Report

 Hamilton Center South Director Matt Hayes provided stats and services from its annual report to support Greene County’s $166,000.00 investment.
 Bloomfield office director Cindy Rotman was also present.
 Locally, the center is open five days a week and has various management teams throughout the county including tele-health services.
-The biggest obstacle is the size of Greene County and help receiving communication of those in need of services.
+The biggest obstacle to providing services is the size of Greene County and the need for greater communication of need for services.
 Judge Dena Martin spoke on behalf of the Justice Reinvestment Advisory Council (JRAC) about the combined need of substance abuse and mental health services.
-Judge Martin noted that the county needs two evaluations for inmates to determine competency and efforts to seek help from the Hamilton Center have been deficient, leaving the Courts to seek very expensive services outside the County.
-Judge Martin also noted that Hamilton Center office staff has turned people away and that the hospital could benefit from education on finding beds for holds.
-JRAC member Nicole Noel spoke up that Greene County needs more services including anger management and batterers intervention groups.
+Judge Martin noted that the county needs two evaluations for inmates, when competency to stand trial is at issue, and efforts to seek help from the Hamilton Center have been deficient, leaving the Courts to seek very expensive services outside the County.
+Judge Martin also noted that Hamilton Center office staff has turned people away and that the hospital could benefit from education on finding beds for emergency detentions.
+JRAC member Nicole Noel stated that Greene County needs more services including anger management and batterers intervention groups.
 Matt Hayes noted there are not enough providers and that he would like to work with Judge Martin and JRAC to find resolutions to the problems finding services.

 Re: Resolution 2023-01 (Appraiser Appointments)